Fixing Common MacBook Problems: Easy Solutions

 Reinstall the Application:

-2. Reinstall it from the official source.
+- Uninstall the faulty app and reinstall it from the official source.

 8. Bluetooth Connectivity Issues